campbellcole/acad/README.md

 ## Configuration

 acad is configured using a JSON file.
 This file must be at `$ACAD_DATA_FOLDER/config.json` in the Docker container.
-The following is an example configuration file:
+The following is an example configuration file (comments are supported, as well as trailing commas):

 ```jsonc
 {